project-sunbird/project-sunbird.github.io/pages/developer-docs/server-installation/installation.md

 ## Post Installation Configuration
+After completion of Sunbird installation and before it can be used, an API token needs to be created and a top level root organization.
+The API key is used in REST API commands to authenticate that API calls are being made by an authorized user

 ### Setup

-<br>1. **Create user access token** - To create a user access token you should execute the following cURL:
+<br>1. **Create user access token**  (x-authenticated-user-token)

-    curl -X POST {dns_name}    /auth/realms/sunbird/protocol/openid-connect/token \
+    curl -X POST {host_name}    /auth/realms/sunbird/protocol/openid-connect/token \
     -H 'cache-control: no-cache' \
     -H 'content-type: application/x-www-form-urlencoded' \
     -d 'client_id=admin-cli&username={user-manager}&password={password}&grant_type=password'

+The curl command’s response will contain a field called “access token” which will be followed by a long string.
+That token is called x-authenticated-user token and is required to make API calls

-<br>The values in the { } braces should be replaced with your environment values
+<br>The values in the { } braces should be replaced with values pertinent to your Sunbird environment

    - {dns_name} - Domain or the IP address of your application server_installation
    - {password} - Password of the `user-manager` user.
 The one you have provided for `sso_password` parameter in the `config` file above

 <br>2. **Create root organization** - To create a root organization you should execute the following cURL:

-  curl -X POST  \
+  curl -X POST
   {dns_name}/api/org/v1/create \
   -H 'Cache-Control: no-cache' \
   -H 'Content-Type: application/json' \
   -H 'accept: application/json' \
   -H 'authorization: Bearer {jwt token from ~/jwt_token_player.txt}' \
-  -H 'x-authenticated-user-token: {access token created last step}' \
+  -H 'x-authenticated-user-token: {user x-authenticated-user-token}' \
   -d '{
   "request":{
   "orgName": "{Your Organization Name}",